itfranck/ConfluenceAtlassian/Help/Set-CADocument.md

 PS C:\> Set-CADocument -Document $Document -Body 'Hello world'
 ```

 Set the body of the document to 'Hello world' and update the web document.
-The document must first be retrieved through Get-CaDocument
+The document must first be retrieved through Get-CADocument

 ### Example 2
 ```powershell